 If you have come to this page, it's because you have questions that haven't been answered on other parts of our website.
 Find the answers to some of our most commonly asked questions, whether you want to know more about how Columbia students take advantage of the arts in New York City, what campus dining is like or which application type is right for you.

-Undergraduate Admissions works closely with faculty and we collaborate for both admissions review and in outreach to admitted students.
-As prospective students, we encourage you to direct specific academic questions to Undergraduate Admissions at firstname.lastname@example.org.
+Undergraduate Admissions works closely with faculty, and we collaborate for both admissions review and in outreach to admitted students, but we are unable to facilitate conversations or meetings with faculty members or departments.
+As prospective students, we encourage you to direct specific academic questions to Undergraduate Admissions email@example.com.